Partial hyperbolicity and pseudo-Anosov dynamics: Hyperbolic manifolds: Proof of Theorems A and B

 \begin{proof} This follows from the existence of a regulating pseudo-Anosov flow.
 We discuss the arguments to get the statements in our current framework.
 The fact that $(f,\cs)$ and $(f,\cu)$ have the periodic commuting property follows from Corollary \ref{cor.periodic} and \cite[Proposition 10.2]{BFFP-3} as explained in the previous section.

 Let $\Phi^{cs}_t$ be the pseudo-Anosov flow given by Theorem \ref{teo-regpA} for the branching foliation $\cs$ (the same arguments apply for $\cu$).
 To obtain the existence of a full pA pair (cf. Definition \ref{defi.fullpair}) we use the fact that the singular foliations of the pseudo-Anosov flow are minimal.
 The good pairs we will be using are $(\ft, \gamma)$ where $\gamma$ is a deck transformation associated with a regular periodic orbit of $\Phi^{cs}_t$ and $\ft$ is the good lift of $f$ to $\mt$.
 Since $\Phi^{cs}_t$ is regulating for $\cs$, then $\gamma$ acts freely on the leaf space of $\wcs$.
 Hence $(\ft, \gamma)$ is a good pair.
 Up to a power assume that $\gamma$ preserves all the prongs of the periodic orbit when lifted to the universal cover.
-Lemma \ref{lema.superattracting} implies that any $P = \ft^m \gamma^n$ ($n$ non zero) has periodic points when acting on the universal circle of $\cs$.
+Lemma \ref{lema.superattracting} any $P = \ft^m \gamma^n$ ($n$ non zero) has periodic points when acting on the universal circle of $\cs$.
 If there are fixed points then they are all either super attracting or super repelling if $| n |$ is sufficiently big.
+This is achievable, because any power of $\gamma$ satisfies this, and $\ft$ moves points a bounded distance.
 Hence $(\ft, \gamma)$ is a regular pA-pair for $(f,\cs)$.